itscola/KateClient/README.md

 ### To do:
 1. Loading GUI screen.
-2. Click gui entries handler.
+2. ClickGUI dock.
+3. WidgetManager position handler.

 Actually the UI design progress takes more time.